 The main platform for testing and developing these ideas are Alt Schools.
 Alt schools are essentially a research product, or incubator environment, for this student-centric approach to teaching and learning.
 Alt schools apply concepts used in the big data space—bringing them into the sphere of education.

 Near the end of the discussion, one audience member asked, “How do edtech companies make money?”
 The answer from the panel was that they sell their product to school districts.
-While schools districts frequently have limited budgets, there are funds reserved to solve “failing outcomes.”
+While school districts frequently have limited budgets, there are funds reserved to solve “failing outcomes.”
 I interpret this to mean that schools set aside discretionary money for new or unique projects that could help in any way possible.

 Blockchain technology was only lightly discussed.
-The primary use of this technology are systems that synthesize student performance data into a highly-accurate and robust student profile.
+The primary use of this technology is systems that synthesize student performance data into a highly-accurate and robust student profile.
 This profile would follow students throughout their educational career, helping teachers, admins and students themselves track progress on a long time-scale.

 This was a fascinating panel.
-While I still believe the ideal solution to the problems presented by the panel is more teachers (who have more support financially and administratively), the solutions presented were realistic and practical, and in the end forced me to put some of my initial skepticism to the side.
+While I still believe the ideal solution to the problems presented by the panel is more teachers (who have more support financially and administratively), the solutions presented were realistic and practical, and in the end, forced me to put some of my initial skepticism to the side.

-It’s impossible to forsee how this new generation of tech will impact education in the coming decades, but if it can help teachers and their students today, perhaps that’s a good place to start.
+It’s impossible to predict how this new generation of tech will impact education in the coming decades, but if it can help teachers and their students today, perhaps that’s a good place to start.